dowsn/dowsn/README.md

 # ⌨️ Full Stack Developer with an affinity towards backend
 ## 🇨🇿🇦🇹 Czech-Austrian based in Vienna, passionate about programming.

-🔭 I’m currently open for new experiences and opportunities.
+🔭 I’m currently open for new experiences and opportunities in projects I can identify with.

 👨‍🎓 Fullstack Web Developer @ UpLeveled